David Luiz: 2011–12: FA Cup and Champions league victory

+2012–14: Europa league victory

 On 22 September 2012, David Luiz signed a new five-year contract with Chelsea.
 He started the new season again as a regular alongside either Gary Cahill or Terry, and scored his first goal from a free-kick against Nordsjælland in a 0–4 away win in the campaign's Champions League.
 In the Club World Cup in 2012, in which Chelsea lost in the final to Corinthians, he was chosen the second best player of the tournament, receiving the Silver Ball for his performances, one of which was as a defensive midfielder.
 He played in that position in an 8–0 home thrashing of Aston Villa the following week, being chosen man of the Match and netting the second from a free-kick.

 On 17 April 2013, David Luiz scored during a 3–0 West London derby victory against Fulham.
 He also scored in both legs of the Europa League semi-finals against Basel; the first was a last minute, low free-kick curled around the wall and into the goalkeeper's bottom left-hand corner to secure a dramatic 2–1 away win, giving Chelsea an advantage going into the second leg at Stamford Bridge.

 David Luiz was widely criticised for a controversial incident during Chelsea's 0–1 away win over Manchester United at Old Trafford on 5 May.
 After he elbowed opponent Rafael, the United defender kicked out at him and was sent off.
 David Luiz, however, was seen smiling while lying on the ground before writhing around in mock agony.
 David Luiz defended himself, saying he was smiling at the Manchester United fans who could be seen screaming insults and laughing at him.